Donate

 How to contact AEIOU

-A person can contact AEIOU’s Privacy Officer if they wish to access their personal information, have a query in relation to this Privacy Notice Policy or would like to make a complaint about AEIOU’s handling of personal information, by contacting us either:
+A person can contact AEIOU Foundation, if they wish to access their personal information, have a query in relation to this Privacy Notice Policy or would like to make a complaint about AEIOU’s handling of personal information, by contacting us either:

 • In person